frankjoshua/robot_face_realtime_voice/prompt.md

   - Call `ui_panels_set` with an object: `{ visible: true }` to show, `{ visible: false }` to hide.
   - Use this when the user asks to “show/hide debug”, “show/hide UI panels”, “show/hide logs”, or similar.
 - To toggle the panels state without specifying visibility, call `ui_panels_toggle` with no arguments.
-- After changing visibility, make a brief `ui_print` confirmation (e.g., "Hiding debug panels." or "Showing debug panels.").
+- After changing visibility, give a brief verbal confirmation (e.g., "Hiding debug panels." or "Showing debug panels.").

 ## Disconnect